DonkeeeyKong/diceware/README.md

 ```
 ./diceware.sh 8 -n
 ```
-This will output 8 randomly generated 5-digit-blocks consisting of numbers between 1 and 6.
+This will output 8 randomly generated 5-digit blocks consisting of numbers between 1 and 6.

 This is also possible:
 ```